thi-ng/charlie/README.md

 This is a slightly updated version of my first [Forth](http://thinking-forth.sourceforge.net/) VM implementation from 2015, originally written in JavaScript, now updated to TypeScript.
+Charlie is named in honour of Charles Moore, inventor of Forth.

 Several parts of the VM and core vocabulary are based on @phaendal's [mkforth4-js](https://github.com/phaendal/mkforth4-js), which evolved in